Kayaking: Paddling

+The Catch phase: The torso is rotated 45% towards one side of the kayak.
+At the same time, on the opposite side of the kayak, the paddle blade is planted in the water, down forward by the toes, with the paddle face completely submerged and facing the intended direction of travel.

+The Power phase: The power stroke is initiated by unwinding the torso rotation (which was previously wound in the catch phase).
+As the core is the strongest group of muscles used in the paddle, it provides 60% of the energy of the power stroke.
+The upper hand on the paddle will assist with the torso rotation by pushing the paddle towards the direction of the stroke, while remaining at shoulder height.
+The lower hand can assist in the torso rotation by pulling on the paddle while remaining parallel to the side of the kayak.
+The arm motion is push>pull and provides 30% of the energy.
+While taking the stroke, extend the leg against the foot peg, on the same side as the stroke, which will provide 10% of the energy.

+The exit phase: As the paddle reaches the hip flick it up to shoulder height.
+The paddle is lifted as it passes the hip.
+Paddling past the hip drags and lifts water and does not contribute to forward motion.
+Lifting the paddle rapidly contributes to rapidly performing the next catch phase.

 Diving

 Kayak diving is a type of recreational diving where the divers paddle to a diving site in a kayak carrying all their gear to the place they want to dive.
 The range can be up to several kilometres along the coastline from the launching point to a place where access would be difficult from the shore, although the sea is sheltered.
 It is a considerably cheaper alternative to using a powered boat, as well as combining the experience of sea kayaking at the same time.
 Kayak diving gives the diver independence from dive boat operators, while allowing dives at sites which are too far to comfortably swim, but are sufficiently sheltered.

 Fishing

 Kayak fishing is fishing from a kayak, long a means of transportation and stealthily approaching easily spooked fish, such as cobia and flounder.
 Kayak fishing has gained popularity in recent times due to its broad appeal as an environmentally friendly and healthy method of transportation, as well as its relatively low cost of entry compared to motorized boats.
 In addition, kayaks allow greater access by their ability to operate in shallow water, getting in and out along the shoreline, and having the ability to get away from the crowds to find a more solitary environment where boats may not have the ability to do so.

 Ecotour guide stands on a kayak, spotting dolphins and manatees around Lido Key.